 - 4. As soon as you pull the caramel from the heat, slowly and carefully add the cream, which may splatter and steam when it comes in contact with the hot caramel.
 Stir until well blended.
 Add the white chocolate and salt and stir until the chocolate is melted and the mixture is smooth.
 Add the peanuts and stir until blended.
 Set aside for 5 minutes to cool slightly.

 - 5. Pour the slightly cooled peanut caramel mixture over the cooled milk chocolate in the loaf pan and spread it evenly.
 Freeze until cold and firm, about 45 minutes.

 - 6. Once the layer is cold, make the next layer.
 Gently reheat the remaining milk chocolate over boiling water, pour it over the peanut caramel layer, and spread it evenly.
 Refrigerate or freeze for 20 to 30 minutes, until very cold.

 - 7. Using the parchment paper or foil pan liner, transfer the candy to a work surface.
 Peel away the paper or foil.
 Using a large knife, trim the uneven edges and cut the giant Snickers bar lengthwise into 1 1/2-inch-wide bars.
 Cut each bar into 9 pieces.
-Store Snickers bars in an airtight container in the refrigerator for up to 5 days.
-As if they’ll last that long….
+Store your Snickers bars in a resealable container in the refrigerator for up to 5 days.
+(As if Snickers bars would last that long in plain view.
+Hah!)